bokwoon95/sq2/docs/ddl.md

 ### `virtual` (table)
 Applies when defined on a table (i.e. sq.TableInfo).
 For the other definition when defined on a column, see [`virtual`](#).

-Value: The name of an SQLite virtual table module (e.g. FTS5).
+Value: The name of an SQLite [virtual table module](https://www.sqlite.org/vtab.html) (e.g. [FTS5](https://www.sqlite.org/fts5.html)).

 SQLite only.
 Module arguments can be supplied after the module name (delimited by spaces).

-When the module specified is 'fts5' (case insensitive), the table struct columns will also be passed in as module arguments.
+If the module name is 'fts5' (case insensitive), the table struct columns will be passed in as module arguments as well.

 ```go
 type FILM_TEXT struct {